rutva0607/IE410-Theo-Jansen-Simulation/README.md

 # IE410-Theo-Jansen-Simulation
-# Strandbeest Eight-Bar Leg Mechanism: Kinematic Model
+# Theo Jansen Simulatiom

-This note explains the Python file `strandbeest_mechanism.py`.
+This note explains the Python file `theo_jansen.py`.
 It follows the mechanism topology documented in:

 - Theo Jansen, *The Great Pretender*, 010 Publishers, 2007.